Scriptorium tag: N

 Example usage: (automatically extracted, use with caution and report bad examples)

-• ⲁⲩⲱ ⲙⲛⲛⲉⲩⲅⲉⲛⲛⲏⲧⲟⲥ ⲁⲩⲱ ⲙⲛⲛⲉⲩⲫⲱⲥⲧⲏⲣ ⲁⲩⲱ ⲙⲛⲛⲉⲩⲭⲱⲣⲓⲥⲥⲩⲛⲍⲩⲅⲟⲥ and with their Begotten (ones) and with their luminaries and with their Unpaired (ones) Pistis Sophia Book 1 Part 1 (urn:cts:copticLit:pistissophia.1.petermann:1-13)
+• ⲁⲩⲱ ⲙⲛⲛⲉⲩⲅⲉⲛⲛⲏⲧⲟⲥ ⲁⲩⲱ ⲙⲛⲛⲉⲩⲫⲱⲥⲧⲏⲣ ⲁⲩⲱ ⲙⲛⲛⲉⲩⲭⲱⲣⲓⲥⲥⲩⲛⲍⲩⲅⲟⲥ and their generated and their light-givers and their unpaired Pistis Sophia Book 1 Part 1 (urn:cts:copticLit:pistissophia.1.petermann:1-13)

-Search for more examples for the lemma ⲫⲱⲥⲧⲏⲣ with any sense (ANNIS search)
+Search for more examples for the lemma ⲫⲱⲥⲧⲏⲣ with any sense in sahidic (ANNIS search)

 Found a bug or a problem?
 Please report it at: https://github.com/KELLIA/dictionary/issues